M8 armored gun system: Mobility

 Power is provided by a Detroit Diesel 6V-92TA 6-cylinder multifuel diesel engine developing 550 hp at 2,400 rpm with JP-8 fuel, and 580 hp at 2,400 rpm with DF2 diesel.
-This had 65 percent commonality with the eight-cylinder version of the Heavy Expanded Mobility Tactical Truck (HEMTT).
-The AGS's power-to-weight ratio was greater than the M1A1 Abrams.
+This had 65 percent commonality with the eight-cylinder version fitted on the Heavy Expanded Mobility Tactical Truck (HEMTT).
+The AGS's power-to-weight ratio was greater than the American M1A1 Abrams main battle tank.
 The top speed is governor-limited to 45 mph.
 The fuel capacity is 150 USgal, giving the AGS a projected range of 300 mi at a cruising speed of 25 mph.
 The General Electric hydromechanical HMPT-500 transmission is also used by the Bradley Fighting Vehicle.
+The transmission has three forward speeds and one reverse.

-Mounted on two tracks, the powerpack slides out for maintenance, and can be run while it sits on the tracks at the rear of the vehicle.
+Mounted on two tracks, the powerpack slides out for maintenance and can be run while it sits on the tracks at the rear of the vehicle.
 An auxiliary power unit was considered, but ultimately omitted from the final design to save weight.
+The M8's tracks are double-pin modified T150 with six inches of pitch.

+The AGS torsion bar suspension is similar to that in the Abrams.
+The MPF's torsion bar suspension is in common with the Bradley and Armored Multi-Purpose Vehicle.